This One Mineral Knocks Back Colds And Flu Naturally

 Zinc Can Protect Against Many Diseases

-Zinc is also highly effective stopping bacterial infections, particularly, streptococcus.
+Other research shows that zinc starves bacteria to stop infection.
+Zinc is highly effective stopping bacterial infections, particularly, streptococcus.
 In fact. the reason strep is more prevalent than ever is due to zinc deficiency.
-What is more, https://www.adelaide.edu.au/news/news66182.html research shows that zinc starves bacteria to stop infection.
+This is partly because the zinc-rich foods aren't eaten, and because the soil many of these foods are grown in is depleted from herbicide and pesticide use.

 “The finding, by infectious disease researchers at the University of Adelaide and The University of Queensland, opens the way for further work to design antibacterial agents in the fight against Streptococcus pneumoniae.”